mjhong0708/amp/README.md

 Documentation lives at:
 http://amp.readthedocs.org

+If you would like to compile a local version of the documentation, see the README file in the docs directory.

 (This project was formerly known as "Neural".
 The last stable version of Neural can be found at https://bitbucket.org/andrewpeterson/neural)

 License
 =======

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

  This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

  You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Recommended step: Compiling Fortran modules: